-Of the process operators and trade associations providing emissions data directly to Ricardo Energy & Environment notable inclusions are:
+Of the process operators and trade associations providing emissions data directly to Ricardo Energy & Environment, notable examples are:

-- Tata Steel Ltd & Sahaviriya Steel Industries UK Ltd (SSI), who have provided emissions data for integrated steelworks broken down into emissions from sinter plant, blast furnaces, basic oxygen furnaces, electric arc furnaces, flaring/losses, stockpiles and combustion plant.
-Pl emissions data for the steelworks do not give this breakdown.
+- Tata Steel Ltd & Sahaviriya Steel Industries UK Ltd (SSI), who have provided emissions data for integrated steelworks broken down into emissions from coke ovens, sinter plant, blast furnaces, basic oxygen furnaces, electric arc furnaces, flaring/losses, stockpiles and combustion plant.
+PI & WEI emissions data for the steelworks do not give this breakdown.
 Tata Steel also supply data for their electric arc steelmaking facility.
-These data cover most of the pollutants mapped in the NAEI; - United Kingdom Petroleum Industry Association (UKPIA) supply emissions data for fuel combustion and for non-combustion processes at crude oil refineries; - Oil & Gas UK provide emissions data for offshore oil and gas exploration and production installations as well as various onshore installations linked to the production of oil and gas.
-These data are taken from the Environmental Emissions Monitoring System (EEMS) database which is compiled for Oil & Gas UK and DECC.
+These data cover most of the pollutants mapped in the NAEI for steelworks; - United Kingdom Petroleum Industry Association (UKPIA) supply NO_X, SO2, CO, PM10 & NMVOC emissions data for fuel combustion and for non-combustion processes at crude oil refineries;

+Oil & Gas UK provide emissions data for offshore oil and gas exploration and production installations as well as various onshore installations linked to the production of oil and gas.
+These data are taken from the Environmental Emissions Monitoring System (EEMS) database which is compiled for Oil & Gas UK and BEIS.
+The data cover NO_X, SO2, CO & NMVOC.